h93xV2/podcast-it/README.md

 ## Development

-1. Run `wrangler dev` to start a local instance of the API.
+1. Run `npm start` to start a local instance of the API.
 2. Open `http://localhost:8787/` in your browser to see the Swagger interface where you can try the endpoints.
 3. Changes made in the `src/` folder will automatically trigger the server to reload, you only need to refresh the Swagger interface.